-As there are many causes of a painful leg, a doctor cannot diagnose deep vein thrombosis (DVT) by symptoms alone.
-The doctor will ask you some questions and do a blood test (called D-dimer), and will then decide if further tests are required .
+As there are many causes of leg pain, a doctor cannot diagnose deep vein thrombosis (DVT) by symptoms alone.
+The doctor will ask you some questions and will likely do a blood test (called D-dimer), and will then decide if further tests are required .

 Further imaging tests include taking X-rays of the veins with the use of contrast agents, as well as more sophisticated imaging such as computed tomography (CT) and magnetic resonance imaging (MRI) .